bjornmeansbear/rwdfruhoh.ookb.co/_ToDo.md

 ==========

 ## Problems to solve:
 1. JS from theme isn't being found
 2. get email form to work
-3. issues with homepage rotation
+3. work on homepage project placement and then rotation
 4. Bios (and other tabs on Who We Are) showing up the way I desire
 5. make just the folders from the repo that I want available to the clients for editing, not the whole repo...